 Why is there a need for the Accelerating Progress English course?

-The new English GCSE specification is broader, more challenging and requires more whole-text understanding.
-This extra degree of difficulty means that certain students will require more support to help them secure a pass.
+The current English GCSE specification is broader, more challenging and requires whole-text understanding.
+This extra degree of difficulty means that certain students require extra support to help them secure a pass.
 Figuring out the best way to provide this support is the challenge schools face.
 Careful planning and support is required to enable all students to secure a minimum of a grade 4 or 5.
-Accelerating Progress is a well crafted course that addresses a key issue faced by GCSE learners and schools.
+Accelerating Progress is a well crafted course that addresses key challenges faced by GCSE learners in this subject.

 What does the course aim to achieve?

 The course identifies the key skills that hold learners back from gaining a grade 4 or 5.
-They were selected following teacher feedback, exam script analysis and reviewing the outcomes from a range of students in Years 10 and 11.
+These skills were selected following teacher feedback, exam script analysis and reviewing the outcomes from a range of students in Years 10 and 11.
 The skills are:

 What impact will the course have on learners?

 The course gives learners regular opportunities to experience success in the classroom through engaging and accessible challenges.
 This will boost their confidence, helping them perform better in English and secure a grade 4 or 5 or above.
-The personalised learning aspect – the way in which the learner has choice over challenges – boosts engagement, motivation and enthusiasm.
-Students who have choice in the classroom take ownership of their learning.
-They also feel motivated by being able to see their progress.
+The personalised learning aspect – the way in which the learner has choice over challenges – generates engagement, motivation and enthusiasm.
+Students who have choice in the classroom are more likely to take ownership of their learning.

 Does the course help develop essential skills?